dots logo Chapter 3 - Integumentary System

 3. Hypertrichosis

-25. Which of the following is a function of sweat?
+44. Which of the following skin conditions is caused by a fungal infection?

-27. What is the name of the condition where the skin becomes thick and scaly due to accelerated cell growth?
+45. What is the name of the condition where the skin becomes red and swollen due to an allergic reaction?

 1. Rosacea